MixPath: A Unified Approach for One-shot Neural Architecture Search: Introduction

-\begin{itemize} \item We propose a unified approach for multi-path (say at most $m$ paths) one-shot NAS, as opposed to the current single-path stacked architectures.
-From this perspective, current one-shot methods \cite{guo2019single,chu2019fairnas} become one of our special case when $m=1$. \item We disclose why vanilla multi-path training could fail, for which we propose a novel yet lightweight mechanism, called \emph{shadow batch normalization}, (SBN, see Fig.~\ref{fig:mixpath searching framework}), to stabilize the supernet with a neglectable cost.
-Moreover, by exploiting feature similarity from different paths, we can reduce the number of SBNs to be $m$, otherwise it would be exponential. \item We reveal that our multi-path supernet trained with stability (due to SBNs) can boost its ranking performance.
-Moreover, SBN can also work together with post calibration on batch normalization.
-We evaluate it on a subset of NAS-Bench-101 \cite{ying2019bench}. \item We use extensive experiments to verify the validness of our method across 4 spaces.
-We search proxylessly on ImageNet at a cost of \textbf{10 GPU days}.
-The searched models obtain state-of-the-art results on the ImageNet dataset, which are comparable with MixNet \cite{tan2020mixconv} models searched with 200$\times$ more computing powers.
-Moreover, our model MixPath-B makes use of multi-branch feature aggregation and reaches higher accuracy than EfficientNet-B0 with fewer FLOPS and parameters. \end{itemize}
+\begin{itemize} \item We propose a unified approach for multi-path (say at most $m$ paths are allowed) one-shot NAS, as opposed to the current single-path methods.
+From this perspective, current one-shot methods \cite{guo2019single,chu2019fairnas} become one of our special cases when $m=1$. \item We disclose why a vanilla multi-path training fails, and we propose a novel yet lightweight mechanism, called \emph{shadow batch normalization} (SBN, see Fig.~\ref{fig:mixpath-method}), to stabilize the supernet with a neglectable cost.
+By exploiting feature similarity from different paths, we further reduce the number of SBNs to be $m$, otherwise it would be exponential. \item We reveal that our multi-path supernet is trained with stability due to SBNs.
+It also comes with boosted ranking performance.
+Together with post BN calibration, it obtains a high Kendall tau (0.597) on a subset of NAS-Bench-101 \cite{ying2019bench}. \item We use extensive experiments to verify the validness of our method across 4 spaces.
+We search proxylessly on ImageNet using10 GPU days.
+The searched models obtain state-of-the-art performances, which are comparable with MixNet \cite{tan2020mixconv} models searched with 200$\times$ more computing powers.
+Moreover, our MixPath-B makes use of multi-branch feature aggregation and reaches higher accuracy than EfficientNet-B0 with fewer FLOPS and parameters. \end{itemize}

-\section{Related Work}
+\section{Related work}

-\textbf{Model Ranking Correlation.} The most difficult and costly procedure for neural architecture search is the evaluation of any candidate model.
-To this end, various proxies \cite{tan2018mnasnet,zoph2016neural,zoph2017learning}, explicit or implicit performance predictors \cite{luo2018neural, liu2018progressive} are developed to avoid the intractable evaluation.
-Recent one-shot approaches \cite{bender2018understanding,guo2019single,chu2019fairnas} utilize a supernet where each submodel can be rapidly assessed with inherited weights.
-It should be emphasized that the ranking ability for this family of algorithms is of the uttermost importance \cite{bender2018understanding}, whose sole purpose is to evaluate networks.
-To quantitatively analyze their ranking ability, previous works like \cite{Yu2020Evaluating,chu2019fairnas, li2019sgas, zheng2019multinomial} have applied a Kendall Tau measure \cite{kendall1938new}.

-\textbf{Weight-sharing Mechanism.} In recent one-shot neural architecture search methods which apply the weight-sharing paradigm, intermediate features learned by different operations exhibit high similarities \cite{chu2019fairnas}.
-Ensuring such similarity is important to stably train a supernet.